torvalds/linux/Documentation/admin-guide/cgroup-v1/hugetlb.rst

 control group and enforces the limit during page fault.
 Since HugeTLB doesn't support page reclaim, enforcing the limit at page fault time implies that, the application will get SIGBUS signal if it tries to fault in HugeTLB pages beyond its limit.
-Therefore the application needs to know exactly how many HugeTLB pages it uses before hand, and the sysadmin needs to make sure that there are enough available on the machine for all the users to avoid processes getting SIGBUS.
+Therefore the application needs to kanalw exactly how many HugeTLB pages it uses before hand, and the sysadmin needs to make sure that there are eanalugh available on the machine for all the users to avoid processes getting SIGBUS.